-- See if your local partner/s can assist with interpretation and paperwork completion for the initial screening and interviews. - Ensure clear communication by speaking slower, not louder, and avoiding idiomatic language (for example, avoid phrases like "give it a shot" or "it's a piece of cake"). - Instead of asking yes/no questions, check for understanding by asking clarifying questions (for example, ask "What time is your next interview taking place?" instead of "Do you know what time your next interview takes place?").
+- See if your local partner/s can assist with interpretation and paperwork completion for the initial screening and interviews. - Ensure clear communication by speaking clearly and avoiding raising your voice or using idiomatic language (for example, avoid using phrases like "give it a shot" or "it's a piece of cake"). - Instead of asking yes/no questions, check for understanding by asking clarifying questions (for example, ask "What time is your next interview taking place?" instead of "Do you know what time your next interview takes place?").